What to know about the opportunity for Crypto investments in your portfolio

 The crypto currency world has frequently made the headlines over the past few years, cropping up in a myriad of different stories, many of which seem very, very far away from the day to day business of managing client money and providing advice to savers looking to invest.
-However… in the last year or so the tone of the language is changing and a new thread has emerged in these stories that warrants further consideration: is there a place for crypto asset investing as part of a diversified investment portfolio?
+However… in the last year or so the tone of the language is changing and a new thread has emerged in these stories that warrants further consideration in spite of market volatility: is there a place for crypto asset investing as part of a diversified investment portfolio?

 The evidence suggests that as the crypto world matures, more and more of us are taking part.
 As of now, market cap for the top five crypto currencies is over $1.5 trillion, and the number of different coins available continues to grow at pace.

 Crypto research by the UK’s Financial Conduct Authority (FCA)* in 2021 put the figure for those in the UK who have held or currently hold crypto currency at 5.7% of the adult population.
 For comparison, stock and share accounts are estimated to be held by 15% of the adult population of the UK**.

 Asset Managers push to participate

 Looking to the asset management world, creation of mutual funds and ETFs that track the price of individual or baskets of crypto assets is on the rise – though the pace of regulatory approval has been slow and is far from a formality, the trend is for a growing number of fund operators all around the globe to start to offer access to crypto strategies; and the list of investible products is growing.
 Linedata partnered with institutional crypto trading platform, Liquid Mercury, to give asset managers access and crypto market intelligence.